Ostad Nasrollah Nasehpour

 Master of Persian vocal radif repertoire Ostad Nasrollah Nasehpour

-A recognized master of the vocal radif repertoire of Persian art music, Maestro Nasrollah Nassehpour, was born in Ardabil, Iran, in 1940.
-Since his father, the late Agha Shakour, was garman (Azerbaijani organ similar to European accordion) player and his mother, the late Huriyeh Khanum was Azeri dayereh (also known as ghaval, Azerbaijani frame drum) player, he was acquainted with Azerbaijani music through his childhood.
+His father, the late Agha Shakour, was a garman player (an Azerbaijani organ similar to the European accordion), and his mother, the late Huriyeh Khanum, played the Azeri dayereh (also known as ghaval, an Azerbaijani frame drum).
+Through his parents, he was immersed in Azerbaijani music from a young age.

-When he moved to Tehran, he studied vocal radif with the late Maestro Mahmoud Karimi for about seven years.
-He also studied instrumental radif repertoire of Persian art music at the National Music Institute with the late Maestro Ali Akbar Khan Shahnazi (a very skillful tar player).
+When he moved to Tehran, he studied vocal radif under the late Maestro Mahmoud Karimi for about seven years.
+Additionally, he studied the instrumental radif repertoire of Persian art music at the National Music Institute with the late Maestro Ali Akbar Khan Shahnazi, a highly skilled tar player.

-In the class of the late Maestro Soleiman Amir Ghasemi (vocalist and a student of Isa Agha Bashi), he got in touch with the late Maestro Saeed Hormozi (a very skillful setar player) and he learned many important points of Persian art music.
+In the class of the late Maestro Soleiman Amir Ghasemi, a vocalist and student of Isa Agha Bashi, he connected with the late Maestro Saeed Hormozi, a highly skilled setar player.
+Through this connection, he learned many important aspects of Persian art music.

-At last, he worked with the great master of vocal radif repertoire, the late Maestro Abdollah Davami, who had a great influence on his musical development.
+Finally, he worked with the great master of the vocal radif repertoire, the late Maestro Abdollah Davami, who had a profound influence on his musical development.

-As a member of the chief committee board for the biggest Iranian NGO of music, i.e., Iran House of Music, he was socially very active in defending the rights of musicians and also promoting Persian classical music.
-Also, as a professor at the Art University of Tehran, his books on the old theoretical music of Persia was published by the Iranian Academy of the Arts Publication.
+As a member of the chief committee board for the biggest Iranian NGO of music, the Iran House of Music, he was socially very active in defending the rights of musicians and promoting Persian classical music.
+Additionally, as a professor at the Art University of Tehran, his books on the old theoretical music of Persia were published by the Iranian Academy of the Arts Publication.

 He passed away on Sunday, June 18, 2023, after years of illness.